jakub-milasz/Computational-intelligence/README.md

 2. Travelling Salesman Problem: Genetic Algorithm with Roulette and Tournament Selection Comparison.
 3. Fuzzy highway hazard assessment system using skfuzzy.
 4. Neural Network used to predict a value.
+It is better to download notebooks because of problem with rendering plots on github.

 Animations for Travelling Salesman Problem: